Wildsong/flask_template/README.md

 This version of launch.json attempts to do hot reload when you edit source files.
 If you don't want that then change FLASK_DEBUG to 0 and (optionally) add "--no-reload=true" under args.

-I am using the "factory" pattern, so there is a "create_app" function and it's called from start_simple_app.py.
-I don't need to use the factory pattern here but it's needed in the celery app.

 ### Celery app